 Waking up in the morning, I experienced that the clothing was still wet, it stays wet, because of the high humidity in the jungle.
-After our breakfast, we hiked to the next camp named Paseo Lorenzo.
+After our breakfast, we hiked to the next Camp named Paseo Lorenzo.
 When we arrived there after a long walk in the beautiful mountains, the kitchen group made us popcorn with salt, before having our evening meal.
-It was this point that I realised that they thought about how to make the nutrition for the group, while dinner was being made they gave us this because the salt was vital after a warm, humid day in the jungle.
+It was this point that I realized that they thought about how to make the nutrition for the group, while dinner was being made they gave us this because the salt was vital after a warm, humid day in the jungle.
 You need salt and sugar to keep hydrated; if you do not take enough salt and sugar, you will sweat the water out with no effect on your body.
-The kitchen group was good, they have my compliments.
+The kitchen group was good; they have my compliments.
 They always run forward in the mountains ahead of the group to make the next meal for the group.
 Later in the night, we slept in a hammock at camp Paseo Lorenzo.
 It was finding and turning my way in the hammock, but after a long day hiking in the mountains, I was gone to sleep before I knew it.

 Visiting The Lost City, Cuidad Perdido in Teyuna